Symbolic Rituals to Evoke the Senses

 Two Flames become One

-Your love is as inseparable as the grains of sand
+Your love is as inseperable as the grains of sand.

 I love the simplicity and visual impact of the Sand Ceremony.
 I was raised near the coast and have always loved the feel of sand on my feet and the taste of salt on my lips.
 I think I love the Sand Ceremony because it brings me back to the carefree days of summer holidays as a child.